LSBA Home

 She received a BA degree in English in 2011 from Louisiana State University-Shreveport, a MA degree in literary studies in 2013 from Universiteit van Amsterdam and her JD degree, magna cum laude, in 2016 from Southern University Law Center.
 She studied at the Universiteit van Amsterdam as a Rotary Ambassadorial Scholar and gave presentations to various Rotary Clubs throughout the country.
 She was admitted to practice in Louisiana in 2016.

-In her community, she attends St. Anthony Church in Gretna.
-She and her husband, Craig Cassagne, Jr., have been married for four years, and they have one daughter.
+In her community, she attends St. Joseph Church in Gretna.
+She and her husband, Craig Cassagne, Jr., have been married for five years and they have two daughters.

 650 Poydras St Ste 1600